K2AAM/Modeling-Traffic-with-Markov-Chains/README.md

 # ... (code for adding lines and annotations - see previous responses) ...

 # Save the plot
 ggsave("traffic_plot_improved_v4.png", plot = traffic_plot)
 ```

 ## How to Interpret the Plot

 ![Traffic Plot Improved V4](traffic_plot_improved_v4.png)

 The plot (`traffic_plot_improved_v4.png`) shows how the probabilities of "Light", "Heavy", and "Gridlock" traffic change throughout the day.
 The solid lines represent the simulation results, while the dashed lines indicate the steady-state probabilities for each time period.

 ## Key Findings

--   **Early Period (8 am - 4 pm):** The probability of "Light" traffic is highest during this period, but there's still a chance of encountering "Heavy" or "Gridlock" traffic.
+- **Early Period (8 am - 4 pm)**: The probability of "Light" traffic is highest during this period, but there's still a chance of encountering "Heavy" or "Gridlock" traffic.
--   **Rush Hour (4 pm - 6 pm):** As expected, the probability of "Heavy" and "Gridlock" traffic increases significantly during rush hour.
+- **Rush Hour (4 pm - 6 pm)**: As expected, the probability of "Heavy" and "Gridlock" traffic increases significantly during rush hour.
--   **Late Period (6 pm - 8 pm):** Traffic conditions gradually improve, with the probability of "Light" traffic increasing again.
+- **Late Period (6 pm - 8 pm)**: Traffic conditions gradually improve, with the probability of "Light" traffic increasing again.
--   **Steady States:** The dashed lines show the long-term probabilities of each state within each time period.
+- **Steady States**: The dashed lines show the long-term probabilities of each state within each time period.
 Notice how the probabilities tend to stabilize towards these steady states over time.

-This analysis provides a visual and quantitative understanding of traffic flow dynamics throughout the day.